emccorson/onsenguide/GUIDE.md

 </ons-page>
 ```

-With a bit of luck, you can now save a Pokémon from the list and have its
-picture show up in the grid.
+You can now save a Pokémon from the list and have its picture show up in the
+grid.
 Tapping the image takes you to the gallery view.
-Nothing useful in the gallery yet, but our time is gonna come.

 <!--
 - Nothing special Onsen UI-wise so just chuck the code at 'em and vamoose
 -->

-##### Rose and Valerie, screaming from the gallery
+#### Carousels

-Onsen UI provides a pretty **nifty** component for creating galleries and other
+Onsen UI provides a component used for creating galleries and other swipeable
-swipeable affairs: the carousel component, `ons-carousel`.
-A carousel displays
+structures: the carousel component, `ons-carousel`.
+A carousel displays an item
-an item on the screen, and then can be made to move to show the next or previous
+on the screen, and then can be made to move to show the next or previous item in
-item in the carousel.
+the carousel.

 The two components we are going to need are `ons-carousel` and
 `ons-carousel-item`.
 In the same vein as `ons-list` and `ons-list-item`,